miztiik/mongodb-to-dynamodb/README.md

 1.  ## 🔬 Testing the solution

-    Navigate to DMS task, under `Table Statistics` You should be able observe that the dms has copied the data from mongodb to documentdb.
-You can connect to documentdb and test the records using the same commands that we used with mongodb earlier.
+    Navigate to DMS task, under `Table Statistics` You should be able observe that the dms has copied the data from mongodb to dynamodb.
+You can connect to dynamodb and test the records using the same commands that we used with mongodb earlier.

     _Additional Learnings:_ You can check the logs in cloudwatch for more information or increase the logging level of the database migration task.